 Guys have it made because we know that nearly every girl puts her picture up (my guy friends have confirmed this for me).
 They say if a girl doesn’t put a picture up, it’s a huge red flag.
 Guys have the benefit of just taking a quick look at a picture of a girl and deciding instantly if he’s interested in her by comparing her picture to the other pictures he’s seen that day.

-Here’s the problem: we now know based on that study that if a guy makes over $250,000, a girl is most likely going to be more interested in him than a guy who makes a lot less, but is hotter.
+Here’s one of the main issues with dating sites: we now know based on that study that if a guy makes over $250,000, a girl is most likely going to be more interested in him than a guy who makes a lot less, but is hotter.
 So how are we really supposed to compare apples to apples if some guys tell us how much money they make and others don’t?

 Calgon take me away, something needs to be fixed!